Selection dynamics for deep neural networks: Introduction

 The main purpose of this paper is to focus on the study of the fundamental mathematical aspects of the PDE formulation.
 We seek to gain new insight into the dynamics of the forward propagation and the well-posedness of the learning problem, through a study of the PDE that represents the forward propagation dynamics.
+In this framework the study of the impact of the choice of the activation function on the network dynamics, stability and on the learning problem becomes very apparent and rather straightforward to analyze by classical PDE techniques.

 We point out that the link of deep learning to dynamical system and optimal control has attracted increasing attention \cite{CMHRBM18, CHHTB18, EHL19, HR17, LCTE18, LH18, LS17, LZLD17, SM17}.
 An appealing feature of this approach is that the compositional structure is explicitly taken into account in the time evolution of the dynamical systems, from which novel algorithms and network structures can be designed.